-The parabolic reflector or dish antenna is the form of antenna which finds many uses in domestic satellite television reception, terrestrial microwave data links, general satellite communications and many more.
+The parabolic reflector or dish antenna is the form of antenna which finds many uses in domestic satellite television reception, terrestrial microwave data links, general satellite communications, radio communications and many more.

 Its size means that it is generally limited to use above 1GHz, although larger antennas may be used for frequencies down to about 100MHz.